 What arrangements does the hospital have with other facilities to provide services it doesn’t offer?

 How many nurses are there for each patient?
-One nurse can usually care for three to six patients.
+One nurse can usually care for 3 patients to 6 patients.

-Will the hospital draw up a discharge plan for you before you leave the hospital?
+Will the hospital write a discharge plan for you before you leave the hospital?

-Is the hospital accredited by a nationally recognized accrediting body, such as the Joint Commission on Accreditation of Healthcare Organizations?
+Does a nationally recognized accrediting body, like the Joint Commission on Accreditation of Healthcare Organizations, approve the hospital?

-Discuss your findings with the surgeon or doctor who’s providing your treatment.
+Discuss your findings with the surgeon or health care provider who’s giving you your treatment.